 (h) Taking note of the technical assistance and capacity-building requirements of States Parties regarding the implementation of this Convention and recommending any action it may deem necessary in that respect.

 6. Each State Party shall provide the Conference of the States Parties with information on legislative, administrative and other measures, as well as on its programmes, plans and practices, to implement this Convention, as required by the Conference.
 The Conference shall examine the most effective way of receiving and acting upon information, including, inter alia, information received from States Parties and from competent international organizations.
-Inputs received from representatives of relevant non-governmental organizations, civil society organizations, academic institutions and the private sector, duly accredited in accordance with procedures to be decided upon by the Conference, may also be considered.
+Inputs received from representatives of other relevant stakeholders, duly accredited in accordance with procedures to be decided upon by the Conference, may also be considered.

-7. For the purpose of paragraph 5 of this article, the Conference of the States Parties may establish and administer such review mechanisms as it considers necessary to supplement the information provided by States Parties and relevant stakeholders in accordance with paragraph 6 of this article.
+7. For the purpose of paragraph 5 of this article, the Conference of the States Parties may establish and administer such review mechanisms as it considers necessary to supplement the information provided by States Parties and relevant stakeholders in accordance with paragraph 6 of this article. [agreed ad referendum]

-8. Pursuant to paragraphs 5 to 7 of this article, the Conference of the States Parties shall establish, if it deems necessary, any appropriate mechanisms or subsidiary bodies to assist in the effective implementation of the Convention.
+8. Pursuant to paragraphs 5 to 7 of this article, the Conference of the States Parties shall establish, if it deems necessary, any appropriate mechanisms or subsidiary bodies to assist in the effective implementation of the Convention. [agreed ad referendum]

 Article 58.
 Secretariat